-The parade will be Monday, July 4th at 11am which will include approx. 75 entries.
-The festive parade makes its way down Broad Street in downtown Nevada City.
+The parade will be Tuesdsay, July 4th at 11am which will include approx. 75 entries.
+The festive parade makes its way down W. Main & Mill Streets in downtown Grass Valley.
 Parade-goers are advised to bring lawn chairs and arrive early to find a good vantage point.

 The Nevada County Concert Band performs a curbside pre-parade concert an hour prior to the parade, and continues to provide intermittent music throughout the parade.

 NCTV in conjunction with The Union Newspaper will be broadcasting “Live” the parade locally and internationally on NCTV Channel 11 and NCTV So.
 County Channel 16 as well as nevadacountytv.org

 Following the parade is a traditional family celebration under the pines at the Nevada County Fairgrounds in Grass Valley.
 Live music and entertainment, food and refreshments are offered.
 The fireworks spectacular blasts off at 9:30 p.m.